trntv/yii2-command-bus/README.md

         'middlewares' => [
             [
                 'class' => '\trntv\bus\middlewares\QueuedCommandMiddleware',
-                // 'defaultQueueName' => 'commands-queue' // You can set default queue name ]
+                // 'defaultQueueName' => 'commands-queue', // You can set default queue name
+                // 'delay' => 3, // You can set default delay for all commands here ]
         ]
         ...